Fox News reportedly has dirt file on Tucker Carlson, sources say

-Tucker texts against Fox execs helped ‘seal’ his fate amid revelations that network had dirt file on him
+Tucker Carlson texts against Fox execs ‘sealed’ his fate amid revelations that network had dirt file on him

 A former anchor at Fox News called the keeping of dirt dossiers a ‘dirty trick’